 Reading occupied him greatly.
 He was not a television fan.
 He watched the news, test match highlights, some documentaries, but not much else.
 The programs he never missed were Harry Worth and Leonard Sachs.
 He would wait expectantly for Harry Worth to begin the program by putting one arm and a leg in front of a corner mirror which then reflected both arms and legs going out.
 He thought that hilarious, and would chuckle at Leonard Sachs’ string of adjectives introducing the next artist, and Bill would join in enthusiastically with the old music hall songs, especially “Down at the Old Bull and Bush”.

 He was a great beer and bread maker.
 The former was potent and usually muddy looking; I christened it Estuary Water.
 His bread making was quite something however.
-He usually started to knead it with his hands fresh from painting a shackle, or binding ‘baggy wrinkle’, or knotting ropes round knives or handles on a bucket, with his pipe eternally in his mouth.
+He usually started to knead it with his hands fresh from painting a shackle, or binding ‘baggy wrinkle’, or knotting ropes around his hunting knife or handles on a bucket, with his pipe eternally in his mouth.
 Flakes of tobacco would drop into the dough, and the odd whiff of linseed oil would mingle with the yeast.
 All helped the flavor, the cook would mumble, and I must admit all ate it and proclaimed it.
 I remember so many occasions when I would wink at him as the paeans of praise from some visitor rang out at his skill, and his delighted chuckle would bubble up.

 His sense of humor was enormous.
 In my opinion, the tragedy in his life was that so few people appreciated it.
 He loved having his leg pulled, and if you could cap one of his quotations (which was seldom as he was a past master at that) he would chuckle until the tears ran down his face.
 So many people hung on his every word and lionized him which he really didn’t like but was too courteous ever to rebuff them.
 He would be grumpy and unsociable but it was usually bad back pain which the family came to recognize; a grey look would come over his face.